Human placentophagy: Traditional medicine

 Human placenta has been used traditionally in Chinese medicine, though the mother is not identified as the recipient of these treatments.
-A sixteenth-century Chinese medical text, the Compendium of Materia Medica, states in a section on medical uses of the placenta that, "when a woman in Liuqiu has a baby, the placenta is eaten", and that in Bagui, "the placenta of a boy is specially prepared and eaten by the mother’s family and relatives."
-Another Chinese medical text, the Great Pharmacopoeia of 1596, recommends placental tissue mixed with human milk to help overcome the effects of Ch'i exhaustion.
-These include "anemia, weakness of the extremities, and coldness of the sexual organs with involuntary ejaculation of semen".
+A sixteenth-century Chinese medical text, the Compendium of Materia Medica, states in a section on medical uses of the placenta that, "when a woman in Liuqiu has a baby, the placenta is eaten", and that in Bagui, "the placenta of a boy is specially prepared and eaten by the mother's family and relatives."
+Another Chinese medical text, the Great Pharmacopoeia of 1596, recommends placental tissue mixed with human milk to help overcome the effects of qi exhaustion.
 Dried, powdered placenta would be stirred into three wine-cups of milk to make a Connected Destiny Elixir.
 The elixir would be warmed in sunlight, then taken as treatment.
 It is not known exactly how traditional this remedy was, nor exactly how far back it dates.

-Ober also identified many cultures known to have practiced placentophagy for medicinal purposes, and one for its flavor.

-The Araucanian Native Americans of Argentina dried and ground a child's umbilical cord, giving the child a little of the powder when it was sick.
 In Jamaica, bits of placental membranes were put into an infant's tea to prevent convulsions caused by ghosts.
 In ancient Egypt, as well, pieces of placenta were soaked in milk and fed to the infant to test for infant mortality.

 The Chaga of Tanganyika place the placenta in a receptacle for two months to dry.
 Once dry, it is ground into flour from which a porridge is made.
 The porridge is served to old women of the family as a way of preserving the child's life.

 In Central India, women of the Kol Tribe eat placenta to aid reproductive function.
 It is believed that consumption of placenta by a childless woman "may dispel the influences that keep her barren".

 The Kurtachi of the Solomon Islands mixed placenta into the mother's supply of powdered lime for chewing with the areca nut.

-In the Maremma region of Italy it was at one time common to mix pieces of placenta into the food of a new mother without her knowledge, to promote a healthy flow of milk.
+In the Maremma region of Italy, it was common at one time to mix pieces of placenta into the food of a new mother without her knowledge; this was intended to promote a healthy flow of milk.